gestalt-config/gestalt/README.md

 }
 ```

-To register your own default Transformer, add it to a file in META-INF\services\org.github.gestalt.config.post.process.transform.Transformer and add the full path to your Transformer.
+To register your own default Transformer, add it to a file in `META-INF\services\org.github.gestalt.config.processor.config.transform.Transformer` and add the full path to your Transformer.

-the annotation @ConfigPriority(100), specifies the descending priority order to check your transformer when a substitution has been made without specifying the source ${key}
+the annotation `@ConfigPriority(100)`, specifies the descending priority order to check your transformer when a substitution has been made without specifying the source ${key}